-Although it might not happen too often just yet, watch for times when children are getting along and being thoughtful with one another and use the strategies on positive affirmations to notice it.
+Although it might not happen too often just yet, watch for times when your children are getting along and being thoughtful with one another and use plenty of positive reinforcement to notice it.

 2. Avoid Turning Your Back On The Same Child All The Time

 If one child needs extra attention frequently, you may be unintentionally turning your back on their siblings often.
 Whenever possible you should avoid this because otherwise you’ll probably see the other child act out or copy their sibling in order to gain your attention.

 You can avoid turning your back on a sibling by positioning yourself in the room in a place where you can easily watch both children at the same time.

 Stay with your children and do activities as a group.
 You can sit across from your children so you can see, and engage with all your children at the same time.

 It doesn’t really matter what you’re doing.
 You could all play a game together, or play with favorite toys together, or have a mini picnic on the living room floor.
 When kids spend time together with you and enjoy themselves, they will be more likely to get along on their own too.

 4. Stop Picking Sides In The Sibling Rivalry

 If your kids are fighting and you weren’t there to see what happened – don’t decide who’s right and who’s wrong.
 As tempting as this may be, this is not up to you.
 Siblings may instigate or attempt to provoke the other child in order the see them get in trouble.

 Ultimately, it will help children develop problem-solving skills if you encourage them to work through their problems on their own rather than depending on you to decide.